farm-ng/amiga-dev-kit/website/docs/ssh/README.md

 ---

 Users can remotely access and start developing on the brain via `SSH` access.
-The only requirement is to **be connected to the same network of your Amiga**.

 ### Sign up for a farm-ng-user account